 - Section the oranges over a medium bowl.
 Squeeze out any juice from the remaining membrane into the bowl as well.
 Lay the sections over the fennel and sprinkle salad(s) with the juice.

-- Smash the olive with the flat of a large knife blade.
-Remove pits and halve or roughly chop the olives and sprinkle them over the salad(s).
+- Smash the olives with the flat of a large knife blade.
+Remove the pits, halve or roughly chop the olives, and sprinkle them over the salad(s).

-- Lay mint leaves in a stack and cut into ribbon-like shreds.
-Sprinkle over salad(s).
+- Lay the mint leaves in a stack and cut into ribbon-like shreds.
+Sprinkle over the salad(s).

-- Sprinkle salad(s) with salt, if you like, and serve immediately.
+- Sprinkle the salad(s) with salt, if you like, and serve more or less immediately.